bareos/bareos/docs/manuals/source/IntroductionAndTutorial/WhatIsBareos.rst

-bareos                                             Backup Archiving REcovery Open Sourced - metapackage bareos-bconsole                                    Bareos administration console (CLI) bareos-client                                      Bareos client Meta-All-In-One package bareos-common                                      Common files, required by multiple Bareos packages bareos-database-common                             Generic abstraction libs and files to connect to a database bareos-database-postgresql                         Libs and tools for postgresql catalog
+bareos                                             Backup Archiving REcovery Open Sourced - metapackage bareos-bconsole                                    Bareos administration console (CLI) bareos-client                                      Bareos client Meta-All-In-One package bareos-contrib-director-python-plugins             Additional Director Python plugins, not part of the Bareos project bareos-contrib-filedaemon-python-plugins           Additional File Daemon Python plugins, not part of the Bareos project bareos-contrib-tools                               Some additional tools, not part of the Bareos core project bareos-common                                      Common files, required by multiple Bareos packages bareos-database-common                             Generic abstraction libs and files to connect to a database bareos-database-postgresql                         Libs and tools for postgresql catalog